Premium. Proven. Loved. Study online at Deakin.

-Experience hands-on learning in some of the best future-focused engineering and design CADET facilities.
-You'll get the chance to explore endless possibilities in digital manufacturing, computer modelling, virtual reality environments, a high-voltage Tesla lab, 3D printing and rapid prototyping capabilities.
+Experience hands-on learning in some of the best future-focused engineering and design facilities in Australia.
+You'll get the chance to explore endless possibilities in digital manufacturing, computer modelling, 3D printing and rapid prototyping capabilities.

 If you’ve got an interesting idea that could add a new dimension to additive manufacturing, why not take on a higher degree by research?
 We’re associated with strategic research centres including the Institute for Intelligent Systems Research and Innovation (IISRI) and the Institute for Frontier Materials (IFM).